hlxsites/mammotome/docs/section-metadata.md

 ## Spacer

-Adds a custom spacer in pixels at the end of a section or standalone
+Adds a custom height-spacer in pixels at the end of a section or standalone

 **_Example_**